theautumn/panel_gen/README.md

 # panel_gen
 Auto call generator for the telephone switches at Connections Museum, Seattle.

-Connections Museum has in its collection the last remaining "Panel" type telephone switch in the world.
+Connections Museum has in its collection the last remaining Panel-type telephone switch in the world.
 The switch functions, but mostly sits idle all day, since there is very little human-generated traffic to keep it busy.
 This program is my attempt to create a small load on the panel switch (and others at the museum) during idle time, so it appears to be processing calls from subscribers.
 ![screenshot of panel_gen](samples/panel_gen.png "panel_gen main window")

 Requirements